bharathwaj-sankara/MongoDB-Two-Day/day_1/README.md

 - As you can see, some users can have different fields in this model.
 There is no fixed schema.

+## Modeling in JSON - A Blog

+- Imagine that we wanted to create a blogging system.
+- This blog will have users, posts, and comments.
+- Users can have many posts and comments.
+- How can we model this with JSON?

 ## MongoDB Query Interface

 - MongoDB has a rich set of tools that allow us to query collections to add data or find data.